 The Challenge of Emotions

 Being emotional feels risky for men.
 The impulse to avoid emotion and over-complicate the recovery process.
 Successful recovery often requires dealing with emotional issues that led to drug or alcohol abuse.
 Without honesty, you may want to get free but don’t know how.
 If you feel isolated, you may not know whom to speak with about it and, meanwhile, withdrawal symptoms may impact your brain and alter your emotional state.
 Early recovery is a rollercoaster.
-Dealing with these emotions is a critical step and one many young men who struggle with addiction have difficulty mastering.
+Dealing with these emotions is a critical step and one many men who struggle with addiction have difficulty mastering.
 Men may struggle through their emotional lives because:

 - Myths say women are more emotional